Carnegie Mellon University

 Ring and cubes on a white background

-The Master of Science in Artificial Intelligence - Electrical Engineering is a three-semester (97 unit) program that offers the opportunity to learn state-of-the-art knowledge of artificial intelligence from an engineering perspective.
-Today AI is driving significant innovation across products, services, and systems in every industry, and tomorrow’s AI engineers will have the advantage.
+The Master of Science in Artificial Intelligence–Electrical and Computer Engineering is a three-semester (97 unit) program that offers students the opportunity to gain state-of-the-art artificial intelligence knowledge from an engineering perspective.
+Today, AI is driving significant innovation across products, services, and systems in every industry, and tomorrow’s AI engineers will have the advantage.

 ECE students within the program will learn how to design and build AI-orchestrated systems capable of operating within engineering constraints.
 At Carnegie Mellon, we are leading this transformation by teaching students how to simultaneously design a system’s functionality and supporting AI mechanisms, including both its AI algorithms and the platform on which the AI runs, to produce systems that are more adaptable, resilient, and trustworthy.

-Students pursuing the M.S. in AI Engineering in ECE will be able to:
+Students pursuing the MS in AI will be able to:

-• Apply ECE concepts and tools in enabling AI systems and producing AI tools
+• Apply ECE concepts and tools to enable AI systems and produce AI tools

 • Be informed practitioners of AI methods to solve ECE and related problems, applying ECE domain knowledge whenever possible to enhance AI effectiveness